 Instructions

-- Place the patch where you'd like to sew it.
+- Place the patch where you'd like to sew it with the front of the patch up and the back of the badge to the garment.

 Line the vertical edge of the top stitch foot along the inside edge of the badge.
-Slowly sew, raising your presser foot as needed to stay within the inside edges.

-- Continue to sew slowly around the badge until it is secure.
+Slowly sew, raising your presser foot as needed to stay within the inside edges. - Continue to sew slowly around the badge until it is secure.
 Here are all of the badges I have sewn onto the vest.

 - And, because I used bobbin thread that matched the vest, the inside looks nice, too.